 During a plan, you can revisit the chart to compare actual, estimated, and target amounts and determine if spending is on track.
 Alternatively, you can view budget pacing on the budget group's "Overview" tab.
 Learn more about the budget pacing chart.If a budget bid strategy is managing the spend, the budget pacing chart shows only actual and estimated spend.

 Budget plan settings are inherited and other benefits

 You only have to specify most settings in the first budget plan for a group.
 The next plan that you create inherits most settings, including the budget bid strategy settings, from the previous plan.
-The date range, target spend (and custom allocations) aren't inherited by the next plan.
+The time range, target spend (and custom allocations) aren't inherited by the next plan.

 - You enable a budget bid strategy in a plan for Q2 2018.